 In order to satisfy the Code requirements applicable to a RIC, we must distribute to our stockholders substantially all of our taxable income on an annual basis; however, we may elect to spillover certain excess undistributed taxable income from one tax year into the next tax year, which would require us to pay a 4% non-deductible excise tax on such excess undistributed taxable income.
 In 2012, we estimated approximately \$117,000, or \$0.09 per share, of our taxable income for 2012 which was distributed in 2013 prior to the filing of our federal income tax return for the 2012 taxable year, would be subject to the 4% nondeductible excise tax.
-In 2013, we estimate that approximately \$7,000, or \$0.001 per share, of our taxable income for 2013 will be distributed in 2014, prior to the filing of our federal income tax return for our2013 taxable year.
-We anticipate that none of this will be subject to the 4% nondeductible excise tax as the Company has distributed enough to eliminate an excise tax liability.
+In 2013, we estimated that approximately \$7,000, or \$0.001 per share, of our taxable income for 2013 will be distributed in 2014, prior to the filing of our federal income tax return for the 2013 will be distributed in 2014, prior to the tax return for our2013 taxable year.
+None of this was subject to the 4% nondeductible excise tax as the Company distributed enough to eliminate an excise tax liability.
 In order to avoid excise tax, we need to distribute, during each calendar year an amount at least equal to the sum of (1) 98.0% of our net ordinary income for the calendar year, (2) 98.2% of our capital gain in excess of capital loss for the calendar year and (3) any net ordinary income and net capital gain for preceding years that were not distributed during such years and on which we paid no U.S. federal income tax.